himanshivitcc/Sentiment_Analysis/README.md

-# Sentiment_Analysis
+# Sentiment-Analysis
 A system that classifies text into positive, negative or neutral using dictionary approach.